Yelvertoft Cemetery is owned and maintained by the Parish Council and we are committed to keeping it looking its best at all times.

 For anyone who has not lived in Yelvertoft but has a family connection to the village, granite memorial stones are available which can be inscribed.
 These are situated around the Rose Garden and path.

 Spreading of Ashes

-We welcome the spreading of ashes on the Rose Garden, however, we have to keep a record of all ashes so please contact the Burial Officer before spreading ashes.
+We welcome the spreading of ashes on the Rose Garden, however, we have to keep a record of all ashes so it is essential that you please contact the Burial Officer before spreading ashes.